MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 #### Initialize disks

-Based on the resiliency option that you have selected, calculate the number of HDDs ad SSDs required.
+Based on the resiliency option that you have selected, calculate the number of HDDs and SSDs required.
 Initialize the new disks that are attached to the server first, prior to adding the disks to the storage pool.

 >[!NOTE]
 >]If the disks that you are using are more than 2TB in size, then the disks will be converted to GPT disks.